Becket Keys School remote education provision: information for parents

 We will do this in various ways:

-- taking a register for each live lesson, every day.
+- Taking a register for each live lesson, every day.

-- monitoring and marking work submitted by students as appropriate.
-In general work will be marked within 5 working days, and often sooner.
+- Monitoring and marking work submitted by students as appropriate.
+In general, work will be marked within 5 working days, and often sooner.

-- subject teachers will contact you via email or telephone if there are issues with the completion or the quality of work.
+- Subject teachers will contact you via email or telephone if there are issues with the completion or the quality of work.
 Remember that teachers may be working from home and may therefore withhold their number when calling.

-- the school will contact you on the day (certainly within 24 hours) if there is a serious issue with engagement or attendance.
+- The school will contact you on the day (certainly within 24 hours) if there is a serious issue with engagement or attendance.

-- the school will also send home reports to give a grade for conduct, character and effort.
+- The school will also send home reports to give a grade for conduct, character and effort.

 How will you assess work and progress?

 Feedback can take many forms and may not always mean extensive written comments for individual students.
 For example, quizzes marked automatically via digital platforms are excellent and highly effective.
 Sometimes feedback will be given to a whole class or to groups within the class as students outcomes may be similar.
-If you have the Show My Homework app on your phone, you will be notified when your son/daughter receives feedback or makes a comment to a teacher.
+If you have the Satchel One: Show My Homework app on your phone, you will be notified when your son/daughter receives feedback or makes a comment to a teacher.